cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

+## About Us
-We serve the best coffee in town!
+We serve the best coffee in town, providing a variety of high-quality coffee beverages along with pastries and snacks.

+## Features
+- **Menu**: Explore our delicious offerings.
+- **Stylish Design**: A modern, easy-to-use interface.
+- **Responsive Layout**: Works well on mobile and desktop.

 ## Menu
 - Espresso